rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 To delete a contact from Exchange, remove the contact from the Hosted Exchange security group specified in the Directory Sync settings.

-**Note:** After the next synchronization, the contact will be deleted from the Cloud Office Control Panel.
+**Note:** After the next synchronization, the contact is deleted from the Cloud Office Control Panel.

 ### Change the external email address of a contact (Exchange)

+Use the following steps to change an external mail address for a contact:

 1. Remove the contact from the Hosted Exchange security group set in the Directory Sync settings.